 Shoreline’s clinicians strive to provide high quality, evidence-based care.
-As a team, we offer services to children and adults at Shoreline’s office, via telepractice, at nursing homes, and in clients’ homes (additional travel fee applies).
+As a team, we offer services to children and adults at Shoreline’s office, via telepractice, and in continuing care centres.
 Services are available in English, French, Swedish, and Greek.
 Services in other languages are available with the assistance of an interpreter.

 Values & Mission

 To extend services currently available to adults and children with communication disorders.

 To contribute to knowledge about communication disorders among the public and other health professionals.

 Speech-Language Pathologist and Clinic Manager